mahekmanvar04/eCommerce_opencart/README.md

-"# Opencart Ecommerce installed Project"
+"# Opencart Ecommerce installed Project with Database"

 - After clone the Repo you just need to do following steps